tuncgultekin/lwmessagepush/README.md

 	...
 </script>
 ```
- That's all to run LWMessagePush, for further details, please checkout SampleApp.
+ That's all to run LWMessagePush, for further details, please check out SampleApp.

 Customization
 -----------